Gilson-Rivera/Quick-Doc-Filler/README.md

   • fileName - name of a file generated

   • email_Address - email to which a generated file will be sent

+<br><br>

+###How to use QDF:

+Next is an example of a code that can be run in the interpreter:

+	add John 65 10000 Cashier 2/May/2016 Michael

+This line adds a new worker to the database.
+The parameters are the following:

+ • Name = John

+ • ID = 65

+ • Salary = 10000

+ • Position = Cashier

+ • Date = 2/May/2016

+ • Supervisor = Michael

+<br><br>

+	generate eCert 65 NewCert

+This line generates an employee certificate with the information of the employee with the ID and will be named NewCert.
+The parameters are the following:

+ • Doc = eCert

+ • ID = 65

+ • DocName = NewCert

+ <br><br>

+ 	print NewCert

+This line prints the created document NewCert.
+The parameter is the DocName (document name).

+<br><br>

+	email luis.suarez85@upr.edu NewCert

+This line send an email to the given address with the selected document attached.
+The parameters are:

+ • emailAddress = luis.suarez85@upr.edu

+ • DocName = NewCert

+ <br><br>

+ 	delete 65

+This line deletes the employee with ID equal to 65, the one that was added at the beginning of the example.
+The parameters is the employee ID.

+<br><br>

+	exit

+This line closes the interpreter.

+<br><br>

 ##Team: